-- complete all core courses - complete 2 open electives (6 credits) - maintain a cumulative GPA of 2.0 (C average) - complete at least 50% of the coursework at Yukon College
+- complete all core courses - complete two open electives (6 credits) - maintain a cumulative GPA of 2.0 (C average) - complete at least 50% of the coursework at Yukon College

-NOTE: Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
+Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.
-For details, please see www.yukoncollege.yk.ca/yfnccr.
+For details, visit yukoncollege.yk.ca/yukon-first-nations-core-competency.

-HCC courses are transferable to institutions affiliated with the British Columbia Council on Admissions and Transfer (BCCAT), although the transfer credit granted by BCCAT affiliates varies; the transferability of ANTH 144 is currently pending.
-For transfer information on a specific Yukon College course, click on the program's Course List tab, select the course in question by clicking its link, and then click the Check the BC Transfer Options link on the course's information page; for additional information, consult a program advisor.
+HCC courses are transferable to institutions affiliated with the British Columbia Council on Admissions and Transfer (BCCAT) at www.bctransferguide.ca, although the transfer credit granted by BCCAT affiliates varies; the transferability of ANTH 144 is currently pending.

+For transfer information on a specific Yukon College course, click the 'Check the BC Transfer Options' link on the course's information page.
 Note: FNGA 100 is stored as EDP 100 in the BCCAT system.